Analysis of Variance

 The P value corresponding to this statistic, based on the F distribution with 1 degree of freedom in the numerator and 23 degrees of freedom in the denominator, is 4.17E-22.
 In this context, the P value is the probability that an equal amount of variation in the dependent variable would be observed in the case that the independent variable does not affect the dependent variable.
 (For more details about P values, click here.)
 Since this value is very small, we can conclude that a linear relationship exists between the dependent variable, yield, and the independent variable, temperature.

-The above analysis can be easily carried out in ReliaSoft's DOE++ software using the Multiple Linear Regression Tool.
-Figure 3 shows the data from Table 1 entered into DOE++ and Figure 3 shows the results obtained from DOE++.
+The above analysis can be easily carried out in ReliaSoft's Weibull++ software using the Multiple Linear Regression folio.
+Figure 3 shows the data from Table 1 entered into the folio and the results.
 You can see that the results shown in Figure 4 match the calculations shown previously and indicate that a linear relationship does exist between yield and temperature.

-Figure 3: Data Entry in DOE++ for the Observations in Table 1
+Figure 3: Data Entry in Weibull++ for the Observations in Table 1

 Figure 4: ANOVA Table for the Data in Table 1